 On top of your self-employment tax, you still have to file your own federal and state income taxes.

-The amount of federal income tax you'll pay depends on which tax bracket you fall in.
 State income taxes, meanwhile, vary widely depending on where you live.
 (Some states, like Alaska and Florida, don't collect any at all!)

 All this can be a lot to keep track of.
 To simplify things, try filing your taxes through Keeper.
 Our tax filing app shows you the exact forms you'll need as a self-employed worker, no matter where you're based.
 And it never costs extra to file in more states.